in28minutes/in28minutes-initiatives/industry-connect/IndustryConnectInitiative.md

 - Your Time
 	- How do you manage to stay connected with your family inspite of being busy?
 - Your Views
+	- Trends
 	- IT Products vs Services
 	- Startups
-	- About future of IT
+	- Technology
 		- Microservices - Spring Boot
 		- Frontend
+		- Mobile - Android/iPhone/Cross Platform
 		- AI
+		- IOT
 		- Machine Learning
 		- Big Data
 	- About Indian IT